tomrains/miscProjects/projects/vanishing-chess/README.md

 **Rules

-next thing to do: change it so that once a king is out of check, the inCheck class toggles out
+**next thing to do: change it so that once a king is out of check, the inCheck class toggles out

+OKAY, i've solved a few of the problems, but it still is buggy to where it doesn't alwas think it's in check. pretty sure that has something to do with the blackPieces not all being picked up properly. so lets...
+...figure out whats up with that after ive taken a break

 also, because the code is getting tricky, i think it might be smart to refactor the code BUT i want to get a real IDE set up so that i can roll stuff back when i make mistakes, that super important.

+now i want to make it where, if you were in check and now you're not, that class toggles off. then, make it where your move MUST remove the threat of check (could have special function play if in check at beginning of turn)

+NOTE: you have to allow the piece to move to see if it's in check, i believe. at least put it there temporarily.

 ->>> check for checkmate (only check if king in check)